master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 ![background](haskell.png)

 * Do you like Haskell?
 YES!
-* Do you like Hackages?
+* Do you like Haskell packages?
 YES!
 * Do you like Hoogle?
 YES!
 * Do you like Cabal? ............. no...